15 Minute Read February 2, 2022

 - DP solutions don’t have to be expensive

-Once your staff is comfortable with tumor boards, receiving and requesting second opinion cases is a similar and, therefore, an easy transition.
-Start small with scanning just a few difficult cases a week from a general pathologist and have the specialist assess them.
-The key here is to ensure the DP vendor offers an easy-to-use case management software designed for moving cases across pathologists and signing out reports.
+Once staff is comfortable with digital pathology, they can begin receiving and requesting second opinion cases.
+Start small by scanning a few difficult cases a week from a general pathologist for specialist assessment.
+It is important to have an easy-to-use case management software for transferring cases across pathologists and signing out reports.
+Taking these small steps can lead to a smoother transition to digital pathology and ultimately bring benefits to the pathology department.

 It’s Okay to Ask Your Vendor to Scan Your Slides

-Make Sure the Vendor Knows Your Lab’s Production Volume and TAT Per Service
+Make Sure the Vendor Knows Your Lab’s Caseload and TAT Per Service

 You Can Benefit From Digital Pathology Without a LIS or LIS Integration

-You don’t need a LIS integration or even a LIS to benefit from digital pathology.
-Experienced DP vendors offer case management software that serves similar functionality to a LIS or can work side by side with your LIS at a fraction of the cost.
+Digital pathology can be beneficial even without a LIS integration or the use of a LIS.
+Experienced digital pathology vendors offer case management software that provides similar functionality to a LIS or can be used in conjunction with a LIS at a lower cost.

 Digital Pathology Doesn’t Need to Be Expensive